Institute-for-Future-Intelligence/nexlab/README.md

-# ATE 2.0 MICR Laboratory Notebook
+# NexLAB: Next-Generation Experiments and Learning for Advanced Biotech

-This is an ATE 2.0 project web application for managing laboratory notebooks, designed for the MICR course.
+This is an ATE project's web application for managing laboratory notebooks, designed for the MICR course.
 It features user authentication with Google Sign-In, and allows users to create, edit, and view their design projects in real-time, integrated with Firestore.

 ## Features